CCI-MOC/xdmod-cntr/XdmodAID.md

 Xdmod is currently developed and used in the HPC community as a way to show system usage for an HPC cluster back to uses.
 They have build support for OpenStack into it, but not OpenShift.
+It holds the promise of being a unified platform for consoldating HPC and Cloud services.

 As it is currently being used for billing and showback on a HPC cluster at Harvard, and it initally seemed to be a turnkey type system, we started to set this it up on an openshift cluster.
+Unfortunately, we have found that it is not exactly a turn key system.

 Xdmod is currently designed to work on a stand alone server.
 The do use docker to develop and to test it.
 Although to distruite it,